JAY E. VALUSEK, M.S., M.ED.

 Graduate Education

-NOTE: I am a member of the American Association of Suicidology (AAS), the Suicide Prevention Coalition of Colorado (SPCC), the National Association of Poetry Therapy (NAPT), the Solution-Focused Brief Therapy Association (SFBTA), and the Open Path Psychotherapy Collective.
-For more about my unusual background, education and experience, visit my LinkedIn profile:
+NOTE: I am a member of the Suicide Prevention Coalition of Colorado (SPCC); the American Association of Suicidology; the Solution-Focused Brief Therapy Association (SFBTA), where I served on the conference organizing team and the board; and the Open Path Psychotherapy Collective, a therapy site designed for lower income clients.

 Selected Publications & Presentations